 Students must be on track to complete their degree within their maximum time-frame in order to maintain their financial aid eligibility.

 Students who have questions about determining their personal maximum timeframe may contact the Chicago Office of Financial Aid.

-Evaluation of satisfactory academic progress is made at the end each academic year (end of Spring quarter) by the Office of Financial Aid once grades are published in the university system.
+Evaluation of satisfactory academic progress is made at the end of each academic term by the Office of Financial Aid once grades are published in the university system.
 This review is completed through a manual review of grades received, courses attempted, pace toward graduation and GPA.

-- Complete 100% of the courses you enroll in for your suspension term with a grade of “C-“ or higher.
-Grades of D, F, X, Y, and W will not be considered sufficient for meeting Satisfactory Academic Progress.
-Receiving these grades will disqualify you from receiving financial aid in the following quarters.
+- Complete two-thirds (66.6%) all cumulative units attempted since the start of your degree program with a grade of D or higher.
+Grades of F, X, Y, and W will not be considered sufficient for meeting Satisfactory Academic Progress.

 - Maintain or achieve a cumulative GPA of 2.0 or higher.